 (*) If the presentation can be followed online, please add a link to Teams.
 To do this, go to the UU Teams environment and add a meeting in Calendar by only adding yourself.
 The link to the meeting can then be found under Meeting info.

-After the presentation, your examiner should fill in the assessment form and perform an Urkund plagiarism check.
-Next, the examiner should send to email@example.com, firstname.lastname@example.org, and you (the student) the following:
+After the presentation, your examiner should fill in the assessment part of the assessment form and perform an Urkund plagiarism check.
+Next, the examiner should send to firstname.lastname@example.org, email@example.com, and you (the student) the following:

 - the completed assessment form,

-- the written motivation for the final grade, and
+- the written motivation for the final grade or Rubrics, and

 Read the Study Guide in case of changes to your examiner, second reviewer, supervisor or host institute and contact us.